 Becker and Lamb (1994) found that BPD was rated highest, overall, as a diagnosis for the cases, followed by Dysthymia and Self-Defeating personality disorder.
 PTSD was rated fourth highest overall.
 Clinicians tended to either endorse PTSD more highly, or much lower, with few in the middle range.
 Those clinicians who rated PTSD low also tended to rate BPD at a much higher range.
 The reverse trend was not found; the minority of clinicians who rated BPD at the low range did not diagnose PTSD in the high range.
 Interesting findings emerged with regard to sex of the client in the vignette; women received significantly higher ratings for BPD than did the men.
-Further, sex of the clinician influenced diagnosis, with female clinicians.
+Further, sex of the clinician influenced diagnosis, with female clinicians rating PTSD higher (in both the female and male versions of the vignette) than male clinicians.
 The authors controlled for the type of practitioner, as the social workers were predominantly female and psychiatrists predominantly male, and this finding remained significant.
-When examining the effect for clinician differences, it was found that younger clinicians tended to rate BPD higher than older clinicians.
+When examining the effect for clinicians differences, it was found that younger clinicians tended to rate BPD higher than older clinicians.
 Also, psychiatrists, as a group, were less likely to rate PTSD highly.
 Lastly, therapists who spent more of their professional time engaged in direct provision of client services tended to rate BPD higher as well.